jeremytammik/tbc/a/1882_track_nw_api.md

 Then, use this to find CurveElements that have such a CurveElement.LineStyle.

-Finally, use CurveElement.OwnerViewId to list either ModelCurves or DetailCurves
+Finally, use CurveElement.OwnerViewId to list either ModelCurves or DetailCurves.

 One simple way of getting valid GraphicsStyles for DetailCurves/ModelCurves is via CurveElement.GetLineStyleIds (there are many graphics styles that don't relate to lines).
-Otherwise check GraphicsStyle.GraphicsStyleCategory is a subcategory of OST_Lines.
+Otherwise, check that GraphicsStyle.GraphicsStyleCategory is a subcategory of OST_Lines.

 Example extension methods for getting CurveElements of a given subcategory of lines or matching a GraphicsStyle: